yogen-ghodke-113/Statistical-Analysis-of-a-Chess-Player-using-Data-Science-Pipeline/README.md

   </p>
 <br>

-## Types of Analysis available :
+## The following are the different Types of Analysis available :

-### Frequency Countplot of the user's top 20 different openings played as White :
+### Frequency Countplot of the user's top 20 different openings played as White

 <br> <p align="center">
   <a href="https://github.com/yogen-ghodke-113/Statistical-Analysis-of-a-Chess-Player-using-Data-Science-Pipeline">